 Use of Force is an exciting new female twist on a popular genre.
 Shocking, galvanising, and at times darkly funny.

 U Use of Force is the story of an idealistic young woman who finds herself on the front line of crime, violence and dysfunction on the hard streets of western Sydney during the brutal 1990’s Royal Commission into police corruption.
-Fifteen years later, in a live-in PTSD ward in a rural psych hospital, the angry, damaged woman is forced to look back at where it all went wrong in an attempt to revive her shattered career.
+Sixteen years later, in a live-in PTSD ward in a rural psych hospital, the angry, damaged woman is forced to look back at where it all went wrong in an attempt to revive her shattered career.

 Based on a true story, it is a confronting insight into the violence, intimidation and lawlessness of the brotherhood under siege.
 Where the daily risks of violent offenders at the epicentre of Australian criminal activity were nothing compared to the dangers lurking within the organisation.
 A story of law enforcement officers routinely breaking the law to maintain the power and authority of the brotherhood.
 A fight for truth, integrity and change that went all the way to the Supreme Court.